dosreislab/dosreislab.github.io/people.md

 Muthukumaran graduated as B.Tech (Bachelor of technology) in biotechnology at Sathyabama University, Chennai, India.
 He then pursued further studies in the same branch as a M.Tech student at Vellore Institute of Technology.
 His research focussed on designing a statistical QSAR (quantitative structure-activity relationship) model using multivariate image analysis for the prediction of biological activities of flavonoid derivatives, pharmaceutically active against acetylcholinesterase and HIV-1 inhibitors.
 As a PhD student in the lab, he is working on statistical methods to detect adaptation in molecular sequences.

+# Yuqing Peng, PhD student

+Yuqing will be working on phylogenetic models of selection and the molecular clock.

 # Joseph Minus, PhD student

 Joseph is working on mammalian morphometrics and clock dating in close collaboration with Anjali Goswami (NHM).

-# Nayelí Escudero Castelán, PhD student

-Nayelí is working with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.

 ---
 ---

 # Past Members

+# Nayelí Escudero Castelán, PhD student

+Nayelí worked with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.

 # Sandra Álvarez-Carretero (2016-2020), PhD student